knaeimi/asteroids_project/README.md

 Currently no restart button functionality- users will have to click play from the IDE again.
 There is also no safeguarding against asteroids at the respawn point- so if you lose a life, and there's an asteroid at the respawn position, you will lose another life.

-## Societal impact
-Our game is currently inaccessible to visually-impaired or blind players.
-This is because it does not use sound effects and is designed around the player's ability to see what is happening onscreen.
-Our game also requires keyboard input, so those unable to press keys will require an accessibility aid to play.